 On August 12, 2012, the Parent Company entered into a loan agreement with a local company that provides for a fixed interest rate of 5.42%.
-The corporate loan amounting to P200.00 million is collectible within seven (7) years from the date of availment.
+The corporate loan amounting to \$\frac{1}{2}\$200.00 million is collectible within seven (7) years from the date of availment.
 The local company may prepay all (but not part) of the loan, subject to prepayment penalty interests ranging from 0.188% to 0.375%, on any interest payment date provided, however, that there shall be no prepayment within two years from the drawdown date.
+The corporate loan was fully settled in August 2019.